Ask CPAG Online - When can you get a UC Alternative Payment Arrangement?

 These are discretionary powers, which means there is no legal right to an APA and no right of appeal against a refusal of an APA.
 Common law principles, however, require the DWP to exercise discretion reasonably and rationally, taking into account all the relevant circumstances of each individual case.
 Decision making must also comply with human rights and equality legislation.

 How does the DWP make decisions?

-The DWP has developed guidance on how to exercise its discretion to make APAs.
+The DWP has guidance on deciding whether or not to use its discretion ot make an APA.

 The guidance sets out some general principles and criteria for decision making as well as specific information relating to each type of APA.